Empathy in Early Childhood: The TSEMP Study

 Our research

-To achieve our goals, we have conducted a longitudinal study spanning from 7 months to 4 years of age, with 134 families enrolled in the study.
-We used eye-tracking to measure how infants and young children focus their attention on facial expressions displaying fear and other emotions.
+To achieve our goals, in the HIP Lab we have conducted a longitudinal study spanning from 7 months to 4 years of age, with 134 families enrolled in the study.
+We used eye-tracking to measure how infants and young children focus their attention on faces displaying fear and other emotions.
 Empathic concern was assessed with a pain simulation paradigm in which the child interacted with an adult pretending to be in pain, and prosocial behavior was assessed with observational tasks in which the child was provided with multiple opportunities to help an adult who was faced with different everyday problems.
 Finally, multiple questionnaires were used to chart the children’s emotional development and potential signs of behavioral problems and callous-unemotional traits.
-In the coming years, our goal is to expand this line of research to obtain a more detailed picture about the relations between social information processing and empathy in the early years, and the biological and environmental factors affecting their development.
+Through international collaboration, we are also investigating the role of physiological arousal (heart rate and pupil dilation) to others’ distress in the expression of empathic concern in young children.

 Photos of our research